FedDUAL: A Dual-Strategy with Adaptive Loss and Dynamic Aggregation for Mitigating Data Heterogeneity in Federated Learning: Methods and Materials

 where $\Gamma(\mu_k, \mu_j)$ denotes the set of all couplings (or joint distributions) $\gamma$ on $\mathcal{X} \times \mathcal{X}$ with marginals $\mu_k$ and $\mu_j$ respectively, and $d(x, y)$ is the distance between points $x$ and $y$ in the metric space $\mathcal{X}$.
 After that, we use Sinkhorn-Knopp algorithm to calculate the Wasserstein Barycenter.

 This barycenter is computed iteratively, starting by calculating a scaling factor \(\gamma\) using Eq.~\ref{eq11}, followed by Eq.~\ref{aa}.

 where \( \bar{p} \) is the current estimate of the barycenter, $p_i$ refers to the $i^{th}$ client's gradient distribution, \( \epsilon \) is a small positive constant, and the iterations continue until convergence.
 After few iterations, we get the Wasserstein barycenter that is used to update the global model weights.
 We update the the global model weights for the last layers by substracting them from the calculated Wasserstein barycenter for effectively aggregating the updates from the last layers.
+Our gradient analysis (Fig.~\ref{fig:grad_norm_comparison}) indicates that non-IID data disproportionately amplifies gradient norms in the final layers, leading to heightened instability compared to IID conditions.
+Traditional averaging methods aggregate client updates in Euclidean space without accounting for the underlying distributional differences across clients.
+The Wasserstein Barycenter addresses this limitation by operating in the space of probability distributions, finding the optimal aggregation point that minimizes distributional discrepancies (Wasserstein distances) to all client updates.
+This geometry-aware approach provides more robust aggregation by explicitly accounting for heterogeneous client learning behaviors, reducing the bias and instability caused by non-IID data.
 The algorithm of proposed method FedDUAL is given in the Algorithm ~\ref{alg:fed_wasserstein}.
-The proof of the convergence for both convex and non-convex settings for the proposed method can be found in the Section ~\ref{tgyhu} of the Appendix.
+The proof of the convergence for both convex and non-convex settings for the proposed method can be found in Section~\ref{tgyhu} of the Appendix.